zjx-kimi/OI/README.md

 我的邮箱 : <1345098180@qq.com>

-This repository is designed to document code for the convenience of students to review.
+This repository is designed to document code for the convenience of students to review, See [Contribute.md] for details.

 Due to limited human resources, students are encouraged to contribute to the code collaboratively.